 Not one person said a word to me about Jimmy my first day back at the gym.
 As I was leaving I ran into Danny Davis, a former Navy Seal and my trainer for many years.
 He looked at me and he, too, didn’t say anything.
-He just walked up to me with arms outstretched and wrapped me up tight.
+Just like that woman did for Hilary at Vons, Danny walked up to me with arms outstretched and wrapped me up tight.
 I burst into tears.
 After a minute or so he said “Are you hungry?
 Let’s go grab a sandwich.”
 We talked for over an hour about Jimmy.
 And still do.
 Danny Davis is one of the strongest guys I know.

 Postscript: And to close the loop with our good friends who never mentioned Jimmy during our dinner with them in San Clemente.
 The following Monday I got the call from Emily Sue Buckberry and a few days later the letter from my father that was waylaid for 40 years arrived in my mailbox, as told in the story of The Letter.
 A month after that we had dinner once again with our friends, same restaurant.
 I told them the story of The Letter, the emotional dam broke, we all cried and talked about our best memories of Jimmy the rest of the evening.
 They bemoaned our previous get together.
 “We didn’t know what to do.
 We thought it would be better for you not to talk about Jimmy.
 It hurt us, too, not to mention him.
 Thank you for showing us it’s ok to talk about that boy we love so much.”